wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     Pseudoephedrine 10 grams, whether or not contained in a substance, preparation, or mixture

-    Schedule 5 clause 1 Ephedrine: added, on 8 September 2011, by [section 11][239] of the Misuse of Drugs Amendment Act (No 2) 2011 (2011 No 54).

-    Schedule 5 clause 1 Pseudoephedrine: added, on 8 September 2011, by [section 11][239] of the Misuse of Drugs Amendment Act (No 2) 2011 (2011 No 54).
+    Schedule 5 clause 1 Amphetamine: inserted, on 9  September 2005, by [clause 4][239] of the Misuse of Drugs (Presumption of Supply---Amphetamine) Order 2005 (SR 2005/174).

-    Schedule 5 clause 1 Amphetamine: inserted, on 9  September 2005, by [clause 4][240] of the Misuse of Drugs (Presumption of Supply---Amphetamine) Order 2005 (SR 2005/174).
+    Schedule 5 clause 1 Ketamine: inserted, on 1 December 2010, by [clause 3][240] of the Misuse of Drugs (Presumption of Supply---Ketamine) Order 2009 (SR 2009/256).

     Schedule 5 clause 1 BZP: inserted, on 1 April 2008, by [section 5][241] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

-    Schedule 5 clause 1 Ketamine: inserted, on 1 December 2010, by [clause 3][227] of the Misuse of Drugs (Presumption of Supply---Ketamine) Order 2009 (SR 2009/256)

     Schedule 5 clause 1 TFMPP: inserted, on 1 April 2008, by [section 5][241] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).